Teleoscope/Teleoscope/README.md

 sudo ./install.sh
 ```

-You should be prompted for your MongoDB URI and Database name.
+You should be prompted for your MongoDB URI and Database name as well as credentials and configuration for RabbitMQ see `.env.local` section under [Installation](##Installation).
 Right now, the URI includes password-protected information and should be requested directly from an admin.
 The DB is `aita`.
 Similarly, the system requires an SSH tunnel to work, so you'll have to also request that access from an admin.
 Last, run `npm run build` to test the install and `ssh leap-server` to start the ssh tunnel.

 ## Running
 1. Connect to the LEAP Machine by running `ssh leap-server`.